benjymous/annotations/sandman/sandman.14.md

        Panel 4:  Confirmation that Barnaby and Clarice were killed in _Sandman_ #12.

-Page 7 panel 1:  Gilbert's claim about Perrault is in fact innacurate, in a most strange way.
+Page 7 panel 1:  Gilbert's claim about Perrault is in fact inaccurate, in a most strange way.
 As near as I can figure, Gaiman had done his research, but confused things a little.
 The original oral tale, one with variations to be found as far away as China, most probably ended with strong sexual connotations, but with the